 Our dealer manager may seek to raise capital through public offerings conducted concurrently with our offering.
-For example, our dealer manager served as the dealer manager for the initial public offering of RIT, a non-traded REIT sponsored by our sponsor and formed to originate mortgage and mezzanine loans secured primarily by commercial real estate and other real-estate related assets.
-In addition, our dealer manager has and may continue to serve as the dealer manager for other private placement offerings for affiliates of our advisor.
-As a result, our dealer manager may face conflicts of interest arising from potential competition with other programs for investors and investment capital.
+For example, our dealer manager is also the dealer manager for the public offering of RIT, a non-traded REIT sponsored by our sponsor and formed to originate mortgage and mezzanine loans secured primarily by commercial real estate and other real-estate related assets.
+As a result, our dealer manager may face conflicts of interest arising from potential competition with RIT or other programs for investors and investment capital.